blog-banner-image

 Syracuse University

 Syracuse University offers a master of science (MS) degree in biomedical forensic science.
 The program is ideal for students looking to pursue a career in bio-forensics.
-Admission requirements include submission of GRE or MCAT scores, three letters of recommendation, and official undergraduate transcripts.
+Applicants to the program must have a bachelor’s degree from an accredited institution with a GPA of 3.0 or higher.

-The program consists of 36 credit-hours.
-The program teaches students the relationship between forensic science and law, the importance of ethics and how to uphold them, methods of forensic pathology and forensic toxicology, and the analysis biological evidence using different techniques and instruments.
+The program consists of 36 credits.
+The program teaches students the relationship between forensic science and law, the importance of ethics and how to uphold them, methods of forensic pathology and forensic toxicology, and the analysis of biological evidence using different techniques and instruments.
+Courses include advanced forensic science; forensic biochemical analysis; forensic toxicology; forensic pathology; principles of human toxicology; medicolegal death investigation; forensic analysis of biological evidence; forensic photography; and perspectives in biochemistry, among others.

 The program can open up opportunities for students in pathology, toxicology, DNA analysis, forensic biology, chemistry, or anthropology.